 The cross reveals the outpouring of God’s just wrath upon sin, for in 3 hours of darkness, Jesus the Son of God bore His Father’s wrath over sin upon Himself, even though He was innocent and perfectly sinless.
 He was bearing the wrath of God over the sin of His people, His sheep who would believe in Him.
 He was their substitute and sacrifice, taking upon Himself the punishment that they themselves deserved.
 The cross reveals the outpouring of God’s love for His people, because He offered His own most beloved Son up on the altar of the cross for them.
 In the cross, God’s goodness and justice come together in full display: His wrath over sin/evil together with His love for His people.

 The cross is also a promise, that one Day coming soon, God will declare “Enough!” and the Lord Jesus Christ will sit down on the Great White Throne of Judgment, and He will bring final Judgment upon every evil and wicked deed that has ever been committed by the children of man.
-But that includes the evil in your own heart, your sin and disobedience and rebellion against God.
-That too will be judged… and punished.
+But that includes the evil in your own heart, your own personal sin and disobedience and rebellion against God.
+That too will be judged… and fully punished.
+Your punishment for your sin will fall entirely upon your own head, or it will have had fallen entirely upon Jesus' head on the cross for all those who have trusted in Him.
 Every person whose name is not written in the Lamb’s Book of Life will be thrown into the eternal Lake of Fire prepared for the devil and his angels.
 God’s justice will be fully glorified on that Day.
 If you want your name written in the Lamb’s Book of Life, you must repent of your sin and trust fully in Christ’s sacrifice on the cross, that it washes away all your sin before God, in full surrender of your life to Jesus Christ as your Lord.
 All who trust in Jesus will be saved from the eternal Wrath of God on the Day of Judgment.
-God’s goodness and love will also be fully glorified on that Day.
+God’s goodness and love will also be fully glorified on that Day, as He declares His people in Christ acquitted and saved, ushering them into His eternal Kingdom.